mininet/mininet.github.com/source/sample-workflow/index.markdown

 ### Interacting with a Network

-Mininet's CLI allows you to control and manage your entire virtual network from a single console.
+Mininet's CLI allows you to control, and manage your entire virtual network from a single console.
 For example, the CLI command

     mininet> h2 ping h3

-tells host `h2` to ping host `h3`'s IP address.
-Any available Linux command or program can be run on any virtual host.
+tells host `h2` to ping host `h2`'s IP address. *Any available Linux command or program can be run on any virtual host*.
+You can easily start a web server on one host and make an HTTP request from another:

+    mininet> h2 python -M SimpleHTTPServer 80 >& /tmp/http.log &
+    mininet> h3 wget -O - h2

 <a id="customize"></a>